omecity/TradingStrategyRL/README.md

 ### Trading Agent

 The DNAgent Class, which is the agent class represents the RL agent, interacting with the environment and learning from experiences.
+When the object the class is created, then the object is instantiated with the parameters in the method signature.
+There is also a store_experience, act, and train methods within the class implementation.